c3lang/c3-web/src/content/docs/Language Fundamentals/modules.md

 }
 ```

-## Versioning and dynamic inclusion
+## Versioning and Dynamic Inclusion

 _NOTE: This feature may significantly change._